 We invite you to discover the Kerry Way the easy way.

-I am surprised, in particular, by the number of Irish people wanting to complete trails such as the Camino de Santiago, without ever considering the Kerry way.
-Without a doubt the Kerry Way is one of the best logest distance walking trails and perfect for building your experience.
+I am surprised, in particular, by the number of Irish people wanting to complete trails such as the Camino de Santiago, without ever considering the Kerry way – much closer to home.
+Without a doubt the Kerry Way is one of the best long distance walking trails and perfect for building your experience.
 Of course, for those living in Ireland or those with direct flights access to Kerry airport, it’s very convenient too!

-We want more people to experience the wondrous Kerry way and Álaind Walking will makes it easy for you.
-We provide the accommodation, luxury ensuite rooms and fully guided daily walks to take all the hassle out of planning your walking trip.
-If you want to experience the Kerry Way for fun, challenge, walking experience or it’s on your bucket list, we’d love to guide you round.
+We want more people to experience the wondrous Kerry way and Álaind Walking makes it easy for you.
+We provide luxury ensuite rooms and both guided and self-guided walking holidays to take all the hassle out of planning your walking trip.
+If you want to experience the Kerry Way for fun, challenge, walking experience or it’s on your bucket list, we’d love to make it happen.

-You may also find inspiration in our guides on the Mullaghanattin Horseshoe Walk and Climbing Carrauntoohil, Ireland’s tallest mountain.
+You may also find inspiration in our guides to nearby walks: